 In 1906 or thereabouts, the building or “hall” was built by The Modern Woodsmen of America Insurance Company, a fraternal organization dedicated to community involvement and support.
 Their creed was, “There is a destiny that makes us brothers, none goes his way alone, all that we send into the lives of others comes back into our own.”

-In 1937 they deeded the property to the community and the Olalla Community Club was incorporated as a 501-c-4 organization.
+In 1937 they deeded the property to the community and the Olalla Community Club was incorporated.
+In the 70’s we became a 501-c-4 organization.
 The OCC mission and purpose as stated in the original and 1972 amended Articles of Incorporation, are as relevant today as they were in 1937:

 - “To engage in and promote worthy community projects for the benefit of the community of Olalla and contiguous territory;